Quantization Guided JPEG Artifact Correction: Experiments

-Finally, we study the necessity of the fusion layer presented.
+\textbf{Importance of the fusion layer.} Finally, we study the necessity of the fusion layer presented.
 We posited that the fusion layer was necessary for gradient flow to the early layers of our network.
 As demonstrated in Table~\ref{tab:ablation} (``Fusion''), the network without fusion fails to learn, matching the input PSNR of classic-5 after full training, whereas the network with fusion makes considerable progress.